 The domaine was known throughout much of its history as Domaine Louis Trapet, named after the founder, but in 1993, the estate’s vineyard holdings were split in half, as a new generation sought to make wines from their half of the family’s holdings.
 The result was the Louis Trapet estate being renamed as Domaine Trapet Père et Fils and run under the very sure hand of Jean-Louis Trapet.
-As was the fashion at many top estates in the 1990s, Jean-Louis used quite a bit of new wood for his top wines at that time, but has moved to using dramatically less in the last half dozen years and is making some of the greatest wines in Burgundy today.
-The vineyards have been fully farmed under biodynamic principles since 1998, and are 100% certified biodynamic as of 2009.
+As was the fashion at many top estates in the 1990s, Jean-Louis used quite a bit of new wood for his top wines at that time, but has moved to using dramatically less starting in the early 2000s and is now making some of the greatest wines in Burgundy today.
+The vineyards have been fully farmed under biodynamic principles since 1996, and are 100% certified biodynamic as of 2009.

-Their brilliant bottlings of grand crus (Latricières-Chambertin, Chapelle-Chambertin and Chambertin) really show off the underlying terroir.
-Though they are not as powerfully constructed as other leading lights, in terms of aromatic and flavor complexity, expression of terroir, and aging potential, no one today is making better wines in Gevrey-Chambertin.
-After an earlier, brief flirtation with a “new oak” style, Jean-Louis Trapet has returned to fold of moderate oak usage.
+Their outstanding bottlings of Grand Crus (Latricières-Chambertin, Chapelle-Chambertin and Chambertin) are crafted to really show off their underlying terroirs.
+Though they may not be as "big" or powerfully constructed as some of their other more flashy neighbors in the village, in terms of aromatic and flavor complexity, expression of terroir, and aging potential, Jean-Louis Trapet is certainly in the top eshelon of producers wines in Gevrey-Chambertin.
+Like the man himself, there is an elegence, grace and purity to the wines that is haunting and rare in Gevrey.
 He is again creating the soil-driven and absolutely pure wines of his father and grandfather’s era.
 These are aristocratic interpretations of some of Gevrey’s greatest terroirs, with an emphasis on pure red plum and black cherry fruit, notes of grilled meat, cocoa powder, lovely soil tones and a judicious framing of new wood.

 The Bourgogne rouge and Marsannay will usually drink well when young, while the Gevrey AC can use a year or two to blossom and ages very well.
 Of the three premier crus, the Corbeaux is pure red fruit, spice and lovely soil tones, the Clos Prieur more black fruity and meaty in style and the Petite Chapelle one of the most elegant, deep and complex premier crus to be found in Gevrey.
 The Selectionées Capita bottling takes the best attributes of Clos Prieur and les Corbeaux and synthesizes them into a whole greater than their parts, and the three grand crus are pure magic.
 All in all, Domaine Trapet Père et Fils is today at the top of their game and Jean-Louis Trapet is fashioning wines that are as stunning as any in the great history of this long-time Gevrey superstar.